fb0801/JS-snake-game/README.md

 # JS-snake-game
-JS game built using a video by web dev simplified
+JS game built using a <a href="https://www.youtube.com/watch?v=QTcIXok9wNY">video</a> by web dev simplified